 Dried peppers typically contain more capsaicin

-Chili peppers that are destined for drying are typically allowed to ripen fully before they undergo the drying process, which means that they have a high capsaicin concentration and are at maximum heat when they are dehydrated.
+Chili peppers that are destined for drying are typically allowed to ripen fully before they undergo the drying process, so they have a high capsaicin concentration and are at maximum heat when they are dehydrated.

-The important fact to note here is that because capsaicin is oil-based and is not water-soluble, it does not evaporate as the peppers are being dried.
-In other words, the capsaicin content remains the same even after the water’s removal.
+Another important fact: Capsaicin is oil-based and is not water soluble, it does not evaporate as the peppers are being dried.
+In other words: The capsaicin content remains the same even after the water is removed.
 As a result, dried peppers have just as much capsaicin as fresh ones, just in a more concentrated space.
 So technically, they tend to be hotter.

 But there’s a twist.
 Sometimes the fresh pepper will taste hotter than its dried counterpart, even when comparing an unripened (and less hot) green chili vs. a ripened and dried version.